kdheepak/blog/content/35-precommit-hooks.md

 import shlex

 # Create post develop command class for hooking into the python setup process
-# This command will run after dev dependencies are installed
+# This command will run after dependencies are installed
 class PostDevelopCommand(develop):
     def run(self):
         try: